ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

   * On MI300 accelerators, all atomic requests are counted as such since they bypass the L2 cache and are routed directly to the Infinity Cache (MALL).

-  * On MI200 accelerators, these involve atomic updates to :ref:`fine-grained memory <memory-type>`.
+  * On MI200 accelerators, these are requests targeted at non-write-cacheable memory, such as :ref:`fine-grained memory <memory-type>`.

 * HBM or remote read/write requests: These are for requests to the accelerator’s local high-bandwidth memory -- or for requests to a remote